sensorlab/sna-lgtc-support/README.md

    after the host boots.
  * `videk-client` - Client for the Videk management system.

-Other related repositories and documents:
+Related repositories and documents in other places:

  * [Schematic and PCB layout](https://github.com/urbangregorc/vesna-hardware/tree/SNA-LGTC/SNA-LGTC/v1.1.0) for the SNA-LGTC board.
  * [Patched OpenOCD](https://github.com/avian2/openocd/tree/sna-lgtc) for programming the guest VESNA SNC board.